40-percent/40percent-wiki/why.md

 Once effective layering is used, similar full-size keyboards are unneeded bulk and expense.

-Preferred board sizes vary, but four rows by 12 to 13 keys wide (12u-13u) is common.
+Preferred board sizes vary, but four rows and 12 to 13 keys wide (12u-13u) is common.
+This is an easier size to start with, and many people find no reason to go smaller later on.
 That keeps the letters and outer columns (delete, shift and return) as the base layer, with a bottom row of central thumb keys for space, layers and modifiers, and possible side utility keys for arrows or extras.